+Lb

 An HR executive plays a pivotal role in managing and overseeing the human resources functions within an organization.
 They are responsible for a wide range of tasks, including recruitment, training and development, employee relations, performance management, and compliance with employment laws and regulations.
 The HR executive contributes to the overall success of the organization by ensuring that the right people are in the right roles, and that they have the support and resources they need to perform at their best.